Pioreactor/docs.pioreactor/developer-guide/09-Storage and the filesystem/01-data-stores/03_mqtt.md

 2. If writing a script:

     ```python
-    from pioreactor.utils import subscribe, subscribe_and_callback
+    from pioreactor.pubsub import subscribe, subscribe_and_callback

     ```